Link copied to your clipboard

 No restrictions on use of funds

-You can use your HEI proceeds for anything you need.
-Common uses include:
+You can use your HEI funds for anything you need.
+Common ways homeowners use their equity include:

 Your home wealth is yours to use as you see fit.